When will the list of classes and associated modes of instruction be published and where?

 Will music lessons be in person?

-What are the plans to reopen the Gearan Center for the Performing Arts and hold public events there?
+What are the plans to open the Gearan Center for the Performing Arts and hold public events there?

 How will architecture and art studio classes be affected and will those studios be open to students outside of class time?